Taking $3,000 per month or less in card payments?

 - Account stability issues

-WePay is a third-party payment facilitator (rather than a direct merchant account provider), placing it in the same broad category as companies like Stripe, PayPal, and Square.
+WePay is a third-party payment facilitator (rather than a direct merchant account provider), placing it in the same category as Stripe, PayPal, and Square.
 As you’d imagine, this is an extremely competitive space.
-Currently, WePay styles itself as the “payments provider to the platform economy.”
+Currently, WePay differentiates itself by serving both as a payments processing website and a platform partner.

-Let’s take a moment to define that buzz word — platform economy.
+Let’s take a moment to define that term — platform partner.
 First of all, we’re talking about software platforms, not the physical kind made of wood or metal.
 We’re referring to any online space where lots of business owners, sellers, or fundraisers go to conduct some aspect of their business.
-Here are the some of the types of platforms WePay partners with, along with an example of each:
+Here are some of the types of platforms WePay partners with, along with an example of each:

 - Event Management (ConstantContact)